 Gordy Jolma Family Natural Area

-The new 118-acre natural area is adjacent to the Salmon-Morgan Creeks Natural Area and supports open space, regional water quality and salmon recovery goals.
-Clark County is partnering with Cowlitz Indian Tribe to improve recreational opportunities and restore fish habitat in Salmon Creek.
-The property was formerly part of the Cedars on Salmon Creek golf course.
-It was purchased with Legacy Lands funds in 2022.
+The 118-acre Gordy Jolma Family Natural Area is adjacent to the Salmon-Morgan Creeks Natural Area and supports regional open space, water quality, and salmon recovery goals.
+The property, formerly the Cedars on Salmon Creek golf course, was acquired by Clark County in 2022 with funding from Legacy Lands and Clean Water.

 Image not available